olitreadwell/intro-to-civic-tech/README.md

-*this document is a work in progress*
+*this document is a work in progress.
+It was created as a first draft at a project/documentation to support [Open San Diego](https://opensandiego.org/)'s efforts*

 *yes, much of it was written with the help of generative AI*